 - Directly seek admission to the United States in H-2A classification with CBP at a U.S. port of entry, if a worker does not require a visa in cases where an H-2A visa is not required.

 Authorized Period of Stay

 USCIS will grant H-2A Visas for any period of time authorized with the temporary labor certification up to one year.
-H-2A Visas may be extended for additional employment one year at a time, with a maximum 3 year period of stay.
+H-2A Visas may be extended for additional employment one year at a time, with a maximum three year period of stay.

 Each extension, however, requires a new temporary labor certification.
-After holding H-2A status for 3 years, the foreign national must leave and remain outside of the United States for 3 months before applying for readmission under H-2A status.
+After holding H-2A status for three years, the foreign national must leave and remain outside of the United States for three months before applying for readmission under H-2A status.
 Any previous time spent in any H or L Visas also count toward total H-2A authorization time.

 An H-2A worker’s spouse and unmarried children under 21 years of age may seek admission in H-4 nonimmigrant classification.
 Family members are not eligible for employment in the United States while in H-4 status.